-I envision that the LSE MSc Operations Research & Analytics program can support my goal in a lot of different ways.
+I envision the LSE MSc Operations Research & Analytics program supporting my goal in a lot of different ways.
 Gaining specialisation in supply chain and logistics has been my purpose of pursuing an advanced degree, and the undoubtedly distinguished education quality in LSE MSc Operations Research & Analytics will be a step forward.
 The emphasis of this program for consultancy roles to be part of its practical experience is designed to support the needs of students who aim to work in consultancy, like myself.
 The game theory and operations research modelling courses offered in the LSE OR program intrigues me because game theory studies strategic behaviour in decision making which is a very important component in running a company.
 Moreover, LSE’s OR department has several professors with interests in game theory, such as Professor Olivier Gossner, Dr Grammateia Kotsialou and Dr Robert Simon.
 I believe the opportunity of acquiring those skills from several perspectives is a great choice for my personal development.
 Additionally, being able to receive guidance from Dr Neil Olver will be an honour to fulfil my academic needs as his specialisation in building algorithms for optimisation in network has caught my interest, especially the publication about improving inventory problems using algorithms which can be applicable in Indonesia.

-LSE also ensures its students have the opportunity to upgrade their professional skills - a university life that I have been looking for.
+LSE also ensures that its students have the opportunity to upgrade their professional skills - a university life that I have been looking for.
 Castore Consulting, part of LSE’s career society, provides rigorous training for future candidates applying for consultancy roles like me, while Women Leaders of Tomorrow can be a social space for ambitious future women leaders to connect and exchange thoughts.
 Through LSE societies that I am particularly fond of, they will help ensure that my academic growth pairs up with honing my professional ethics.
 Upon graduation, I can surely apply both my academic and professional skills gained from LSE to pursue my long-term goal of becoming an entrepreneur.
 It will be my personal honour if I can be a part of the LSE community, and bring the reputation of LSE as an alumni.